NIVANorge/teotil3_lillestrom/README.md

 Major point sources are shown in the table below.

- * The largest single point source is Nedre Romerike avløpsanlegg (NRA), which discharges to Nitelva just upstream of the confluence with Leira.
-Other significant wastewater discharges to Nitelva are renseanleggene at Rotnes and Åneby, further upstream.
-In Leira, significant wastewater discharges include Gardermoen sentralrenseanlegg and Kløfta renseanlegg, both in the lower-central part of the catchment.
+ * The largest single point source is **Nedre Romerike avløpsanlegg (NRA)**, which discharges to Nitelva just upstream of the confluence with Leira.
+Other significant wastewater discharges to Nitelva are renseanleggene at **Rotnes** and **Åneby**, further upstream.
+In Leira, significant wastewater discharges include **Gardermoen sentralrenseanlegg** and **Kløfta renseanlegg**, both in the lower-central part of the catchment.

- * The largest industrial point source is Dynea Lillestrøm, a manufacturer of adhesives and industrial coatings.
+ * The largest industrial point source is **Dynea Lillestrøm**, a manufacturer of adhesives and industrial coatings.

 <table border="1" cellspacing="0" cellpadding="6">
   <thead>